-Note that yellow PCBs were distributed with kits and blue PCBs were distributed for sale loose.
+Note yellow PCBs distributed with kits and blue PCBs were distributed for sale loose.

 The green boards are the same, with some minor silkscreen differences that will be identified if necessary.

 LOGIC BOARD: Solder three 10k resistors into positions R21, R23, R30